johnalanbrook/prosperon/docs/building.md

 ## Building for Steam
  -Get the steam SDK
- -Unpack it into a folder named 'steam' at the top level directory -Make with STEAM=1
+ -Unpack it into a folder named 'steam' at the top level directory -Move the steam libs into the lib folders arm64, x86, and x86_64 -Make with STEAM=1

 Steam uses a C++ based SDK, so a C-only compiler like TCC will not work.

+## Building with Discord
+ -Get the steam SDK
+ -Make with DISCORD=1